 If I quit my job voluntarily do I qualify for COBRA health insurance?

-Yes, You Can Get COBRA Health Insurance After Quitting Your Job
+Yes, You Can Get COBRA Insurance After Quitting Your Job

 According to the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), companies with 20 or more employees are required to allow workers to keep their health insurance coverage, if that coverage would end due to a qualifying event.
 The coverage is to be the same employee sponsored group health plan the worker had previous to quitting their job.
 This protects workers, spouses and dependents with who need the same health insurance coverage.

-How Long Does Work Insurance Last After You Quit?
+How Long Does COBRA Last After You Quit?

 You may remain on your former employer’s COBRA insurance plan for up to 18 months.
 Depending on your circumstances you or your qualified dependents may be eligible for up to 36 months of continuing coverage.